Man Accused

-Man Accused is a 1959 British second feature ('B') crime film directed by Mongomery Tully and starring Ronald Howard and Carol Marsh.
+Man Accused is a 1959 British second feature ('B') crime film directed by Montgomery Tully and starring Ronald Howard and Carol Marsh.
 It was written by Mark Grantham and produced by The Danzigers.

 Plot

 Bob Jensen becomes engaged to Kathy, a baronet's daughter, but finds himself framed for murder and consequently imprisoned.
 He manages to break out of jail, and begins a search for the real killers.